mutumagitonga/Jumia-WebScrape-Hackathon/README.md

 # Check for unique values first
 products_df['rating'].unique()[:10]
 ```
-When unique values in the column are sought using the command above, the patterns appearing uniquely are `4.3 out of 5` and nulls.
+When unique values in the column are sought using the command above, the pattern appearing uniquely is `4.3 out of 5`.
+However, it's important to remember that nulls still exist although they don't appear in this list.

 - Now beginning the cleanup, the rating string with a format `4.3 out of 5` is split at the spaces into 4 elements with the first element (which holds the actual rating) being preserved.
 The condition for the split and selection is that the value should not be null and should be a string:
 ```python